 - Residence provided by the employer to the workers for performing their work, provided that the residence is owned or leased by the owner.
 However, it is worth noting that housing is a bit of a grey area in the Egyptian Income Tax Law as there is no clear-cut definition for the conditions to qualify for the exemption.

 Tax is due upon exercise on the difference between the fair market value (FMV) of the shares and the purchase price paid by the employee when the employee obtained beneficial ownership of the stock.
 Hence, there will be Egyptian payroll tax due in Egypt as the shares are exercised.

 For self-employment income, the employer is taxed at the normal tax brackets.

-The new law defines capital gains as the difference between the acquisition cost and the fair value/selling price of the share.
+The income tax law defines capital gains as the difference between the acquisition cost and the fair value/selling price of the share.
 As for listed shares acquired before 1 July 2014 and sold after that date, the capital gain will be calculated as the difference between either the acquisition price or the closing price on 30 June 2014 (whichever is higher) and the selling price.